gbif/pipelines/docs/planning/notes-1.md

 The following list a proposed set of milestones for first development.
 Once reviewed and amended they should be discussed in a initial kickoff, and then converted into GH Milestones and issues.

+This assumes the general outline setout in [the project readme](../../README.md) is a reasonable first aim.

 ## Milestone 1 (GBIF): DwC-A Ingress
 A pipeline exists to write a DwC-A into verbatim Avro files.
 The pipeline can be run locally or on Spark (saving to HDFS) and unit / integration tests are in place.
 This will set the preliminary standard for all future work.